Mobiuslau/mobiuslau.github.io/jubeat/controller/index.md

 # Jubeat Controller

+This article outlines information about Jubeat arcade style controllers, as well as the process of building one.
+This was published and documented in the hopes of it being used as future reference, since there isn't much documentation about this publically available in English.

-The controller is currently W.I.P, along with this webpage.
+The controller as built in this article is currently W.I.P, along with this webpage.

 <br>